gauravuj/dook-software-project/docs/UserGuide.md

 School of Computing (SoC) community, Dook centralizes faculty information in an innovative manner, allowing one to easily find their professors by taking advantage of the basic CLI familiarity of SoC students.

-For the quick typist, Dook elevates your ability to swiftly organize your academic consultations with professors and teaching assistants, outpacing conventional GUI-based applications, making management of consultations a breeze.
+For the **quick typist**, Dook elevates your ability to swiftly organize your academic consultations with professors and teaching assistants, outpacing conventional GUI-based applications, making management of consultations a breeze.

 We hope that you will find this guide helpful in maximising your Dook experience! :)